Ru / En

 Featuring specially commissioned artworks, a podcast series, and a selection of timely essays, Sreda online magazine offers a nuanced view on culture and contemporaneity.
 Content is available for a limited period of time and updated every other Wednesday.
 The Russian word ‘sreda’ means both Wednesday and the natural, geographical, and social environment.

-V–A–C Sreda online magazine completes its three-month programme dedicated to the interrelation of art, technology, and landscape.
-In this issue, we publish a work by the sculptor Roman Sakin from Anton Kozlov’s collection.
+V–A–C Sreda online magazine continues its three-month programme dedicated to the place, role, and transformation of sound in contemporary art and everyday life.
+In this issue, we publish a piece by the artist and film director Pavel Kasevich.

 Subscribe to our newsletter: